-The CLAMP Steering Committee is proud to announce the 2013-2014 winners of the CLAMP Recognition Awards.
-These awards are given annually to honor outstanding work by members of the CLAMP community.
+The CLAMP Steering Committee is proud to announce the 2014-15 winners of the CLAMP Recognition Awards.

 About the Awards

 The CLAMP Recognition Awards are awarded annually to one programmer (e.g.; hacker) and one instructional technologist (e.g.; doc’er) to acknowledge outstanding achievement as members of the organization.
 These achievements include work on Moodle development, Moodle documentation, CLAMP organization and/or recruitment to CLAMP.

 In 2014-15, the value of this award is $500.
 Learn more about the awards at CLAMP-IT.org.